IBM/z_ansible_collections_doc/source/collections_content/collection-life-cycles.rst

 ---------------------

 Severity descriptions describe the impact to the customer.
-Severity assignment is only applicable to customers who obtain IBM Ansible Z collections from Ansible Automation Platform and entitled for Z.
+Severity assignment is only applicable to customers who obtain Ansible for IBM Z collections from Ansible Automation Platform and entitled for Z.

 For community issues, severity is decided on by team who triages the issue